 Just east of the LT, there are numerous trails worth exploring in Bolton Valley.

 Follow the CT through to Nebraska Valley road, explore the Woodward Trail, or make a loop using the JK trail and Cottonbrook.
 The Cottonbrook basin can be very confusing.
-This is recommended for advanced skiers with good routefinding skills.
+This is recommended for advanced skiers with good route-finding skills.
 You need to be prepared for a full day out and be attentive to your location at all times.

 Overland Trail, Underhill

-The overland trail climbs from the parking lot at the end of Stevensville Road up to the ridge of the Greens, crossing the LT between Dewey Mountain and Mount Mansfield.
+The Overland Trail climbs from the parking lot at the end of Stevensville Road up to the ridge of the Greens, crossing the LT between Dewey Mountain and Mount Mansfield.
 Ski up and back, or ski up and over the ridgeline where you can connect to a system of backcountry trails maintained by the Mount Mansfield Nordic Ski Center.

 Catamount Trail Section 30: Hazen’s Notch to Jay Pass, Montgomery

 This section parallels the LT at lower elevations, and offers a variety of conditions and terrain from nearly level groomed snowmobile trail and logging roads, to steep, narrow, twisting trail.
-Snow is usually reliably deep due to a northwest exposure.
+Snow is usually reliably deep due to a northwestern exposure.
 The ridge below Buchanan Mountain offers fine views of Jay Peak to the north and Burnt Mountain to the south.
 We recommend skiing from North to South.